 Treatment

-Treatment depends on the underlying cause.
+Treatment depends on parasite.
 There are a variety of different deworming options. ::

 Support